National Research Council Canada: Controversies

-Harper government
+Harper government budget cuts and muzzling of scientists

-Under the tenure of Prime Minister Stephen Harper, Canadian Government research organizations began to restrict the ability of government scientists to communicate with the public.
-This includes restricting scientists within the NRC to communicate with the public through non-scientist communications personnel.
-Harper's focus as an economist was on his action plan: creating jobs and building the economy.
-There were widespread concerns that the progress in development was at the cost of the environment.
+Under the tenure of Prime Minister Stephen Harper from 2006 until 2015, Canadian Government research organizations began to restrict the ability of government scientists to communicate with the public.

-In 2012, the federal government moved "to defund government research centres in the High Arctic."
-In the same year National Research Council environmental scientists "were barred from discussing their work on snowfall with the media.

-The appointment by Harper's Minister of State (Science and Technology) Gary Goodyear of John McDougall as President of the NRC was followed by several controversies:
+In 2010, the Minister of State for Science and Technology Gary Goodyear appointed John McDougall, a former President and CEO of the Alberta Research Council petroleum engineer, as President of the NRC.
+His appointment was followed by several controversies.

-In 2011, President John McDougall began to oversee a change in research focus away from basic research and towards industry-relevant research.
+In 2011, McDougall began to oversee a change in research focus away from basic research and towards industry-relevant research.
 This included the development of multiple programs which shifted the research budget out of existing projects and into a number of focused programs.

+In 2012, National Research Council environmental scientists "were barred from discussing their work on snowfall with the media."